How did the Yom Kippur War affect Israel?

 Operation Nickel Grass was a strategic airlift operation conducted by the United States to deliver weapons and supplies to Israel during the 1973 Yom Kippur War.
 The U.S. support helped ensure that Israel survived a coordinated and surprise attack from the Soviet-backed Arab Republic of Egypt and Syrian Arab Republic.

-READ ALSO: What is a physical courage?
+READ ALSO: What is the procedure to become a professor in India?

 What was the significance of the 1973 Yom Kippur War?